Conception Vessel 15, Ren-15, is the fifteenth acupuncture point on the Conception Vessel, one of the body’s ‘Extraordinary’ channels.

 However, some people have both manic conditions and anal prolapse in which case probably their condition is more one of excess.
 In that case one might initially calm or dissipate energy at these or other points.

-Later when yin and yang were more balanced, one might strengthen these points, perhaps with moxa.
+Later when yin and yang are more balanced, you might strengthen these points, perhaps with moxa.

 The point is also listed as being for the results of excessive sex causing exhaustion in youths, perhaps because it helps to tonify yin and Blood via the 5 Yin, at the same time as regulating them mentally to adopt a steadier approach to life.